Adnan Ahmed (politician)

 Adnan Ahmed is a Pakistani politician who was a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 9 October 1980 in Karachi.

 He has a Bachelor of Engineering degree from NED University Karachi.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-118 Karachi-XXX in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-118 Karachi-XXX in the 2013 Pakistani general election.